7 essential New Orleans experiences

 She's right.
 Conditions are perfect for conversation: great food, a couple of drinks, a special setting, a welcoming atmosphere.

 "New Orleans is just like your grandma.
 You come home, she's always got a hot plate of food for you," said "Tank" Ball.
-"And she's going to invite you to her table to sit down and talk about what's ever on your mind."
+"And she's gonna invite you to her table to sit down and talk about what's ever on your mind."

 Bon appetit, baby.